evanlewispersonal/revealion/README.md

 # Revealion
-A demo for revealing images.
+A component for revealing images.

 Try it in action - https://www.evanclewis.com/